Nickieros/XOD2XPS-decryption/README.md

 ![Screenshot](readme_media/screenshot.png "Screenshot")

 ## Overview
-This is a SPA that can be hosted on any web-server.
+This is an SPA that can be hosted on any web-server.
 It decrypts Open XML Documents and save them to XPS format according to ECMA-388 specification (XOD to XPS decryption).
 Only files encrypted by PDFTron are supported.
 You can contact me to get a newer version of XOD2XPS-decryption with significantly improved performance and bug fixing when some files processing lead to an endless loop

 ## Table of contents